laikayeekelly/CTS_Regression_Test/README.md

 ### 3.1 Installing xsltproc or Saxon

-1. Install xsltproc is Linux/MacOS is being used, install Saxon is WindowsOS is being used.
+1. Install xsltproc if Linux/MacOS is being used, install Saxon if WindowsOS is being used.

 2. The installation step can be found from the webpage of specific xslt processor developer